gvwilson/sensibleadventures/cloudherd/cloudherd.md

-that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his books, his bottles, his failed attempts at magic, and his resentment of everyone and everything outside the walls of the distant capital.
+that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his books, his bottles, his failed attempts at magic, and his resentment of everyone and everything outside the distant capital.

 Noxy barely noticed his door slam.
 Once the soldiers who were well enough had picked up their comrades' bodies, and the rest had been led through the gate to